zsquaredz/joint_multilingual_analysis/README.md

 ## Getting Morphosyntactic Features
 We use treebanks from UD 2.1 which contain sentences annotated with morphosyntactic information.
 To obtain the data, see instructions adopted from [Stanczak et al. (2022)](https://github.com/copenlu/multilingual-typology-probing).
-1. Download [UD 2.1 treebanks](https://lindat.mff.cuni.cz/repository/xmlui/bitstream/handle/11234/1-2515/ud-treebanks-v2.1.tgz?sequence=4&isAllowed=y) and put them in `morphosyntactic_features/data/ud/ud-treebanks-v2.1`
+1. Download [UD 2.1 treebanks](https://lindat.mff.cuni.cz/repository/xmlui/bitstream/handle/11234/1-2515/ud-treebanks-v2.1.tgz?sequence=4&isAllowed=y) and extract the .tgz file:
+`tar -xvzf ud-treebanks-v2.1.tgz`.
+Then put them in `morphosyntactic_features/data/ud/ud-treebanks-v2.1`
-2. Clone the [modified UD converter](https://github.com/unimorph/ud-compatibility) to this repo's parent folder and then convert the treebank annotations to the UniMorph schema using the following script:
+2. Clone the [modified UD converter](https://github.com/unimorph/ud-compatibility) to this repo's parent folder (e.g. if this repo's path is `/path/to/parent/folder/joint_multilingual_analysis/` then the UD converter repo should be cloned under `/path/to/parent/folder/`).
+You can then convert the treebank annotations to the UniMorph schema using the following script:
    ```
    ./morphosyntactic_features/scripts/ud_to_um.sh
    ```